Dubhaltach Mac Fhirbhisigh: Fate of his manuscripts

 Mág Uidhir of An Leargaidh (Dowra-Blacklion area) who made a copy in 1715 or 1716 at Stranamart, north-west County Cavan.
 It is of poor value overall.
 A transcript of Réim Ríoghraidhe Éireann was made by him at Doobally in 1713.
 It next appeared in Dublin, held by John Conry, who penned extracts from it on 24 July 1723.
-He may have obtained it from the library of Tadhg O Rodaighe (Thady Roddy) of Crossfield, County Leitrim.
+He may have obtained it from the library of Tadhg O Rodaighe.

 It was sold in 1731 to Dr John Fergus (Eoin O Fearghusa) of Jervis Street, Dublin.
 Fergus also acquired the anonymous copy of the Cuimre.
 Following his death and that of his son, Dr. Fergus's daughter put his extensive library up for auction at their home in Abbey Street, Dublin, on 3 February 1766.
 Leabhar na nGenealach was purchased by Robert Jocelyn (who became 1st Earl of Roden in 1771) for £7.1.0.
 For much of the next hundred and fifty years, it was placed at the Jocelyn family home of Tollymore House, Newcastle, County Down, who were in part descended through a female line from the local Magennis clan.